moizDhila52/project2/README.md

 This project was created in a local system.

-Don't waste your time in Social Media.
+Don't waste your time in "Social Media".